anwarsfaizul/linux-handbook/README.md

-This a personal journey of author. you should not care as the author definitely doesnt care.
+records a personal journey of author.